plotly/dash-labs/docs/08-MultPageDashApp.md

 - Define `layout`.
 This can be a variable or function that returns a component
 - Call `dash.register_page(__name__)` to tell `dl.plugins.pages` that this page should be part of the multi-page framework

-For example, here is the first page of our app link
+For example, here is the first page of our app:

 ```python
 import dash
 dash.register_page(__name__, path="/")